scalr-tutorials/add-role-multiple-farms/README.md

 # Description
 This script will allow users to add a single role to multiple farms.

-Example script that uses a template to create the same farm role across multiple farms.
+### Example template file

-### example template file
+Example script that uses a template to create the same farm role across multiple farms:
 ```
 {
    "networking": {